livprojects/livprojects/README.md

 - __Portfolio__ 🔸 HTML, CSS (Grid)

-*A very basic portfolio in HTML and CSS, while a more ambitious portfolio is on the making.
+*A very basic portfolio in HTML and CSS, while a more ambitious portfolio is in the making.
 Uses CSS Grid.*

 ⏯[Repository](https://github.com/livprojects/livprojects.github.io) | [Link](https://livprojects.github.io)